 US Open Qualifying

-Walton Heath is delighted to have been invited by the USGA to stage its non USA qualifying event for the eleventh year in succession. - 30th May 2016
+Walton Heath is delighted to have been invited by the USGA to stage its non USA qualifying event for the Twelfth year in succession. - 29th May 2017

 View 2015 Results

 View 2013 Results

 View 2012 Results

 For those who have not attended before, the event is golf watching at its best.
 Play is over 36 holes on the day, one round on each of the two championship courses.
 The event is kept low key with no ropes or barriers giving a unique opportunity to walk with the players, hear players and caddies discussing their strategies and club selection and occasional post shot post mortems.
 The players are in relaxed mode, there being no prize money at stake, with the nature of the event encouraging attacking golf and low scoring.

 Following Colin Mongomerie’s late withdrawal there were four former Ryder Cup players in the field.
 England’s Simon Dyson chipped in for eagle on the opening hole and did not look back as he started his bid for a place at Beth Page Black with a six-under-par 66.
 By the end of play, Simon Kahn and Raphael Jaquelin led with seven players going to sudden death for the final four places.
 With four players birdying the first, the gallery watched as Peter Hansen holed in one at the 206 yard 17th to take the last spot.
 “I was pumped up so switched from a five iron to a six and knew I had to hit it really well to land it on the front of the green, it was just a perfect shot”, said Hansen.